-A mix of uses should be considered in any development area to promote activity and surveillance over an extended period of the day and week.
+A mix of uses spound by sonsidered in any development area to promote activity and surveillance over an extended period of the day and week.
 A mixture of industrial, commercial and ancillary uses can all increase pedestrian and vehicular activity, and with it surveillance.